 A Student Direct Stream Program (SDS) is a faster student visa that is applicable for students who meet certain requirements, like proof of financial support or English or French proficiency.
 You can get an SDS student visa in about 20 days, which is faster than a normal study permit.

 After you graduate in Canada, you need a work permit to be employed there.
-If you've graduated from a specific type of school known as a designated learning institution, you may qualify for a Post-Graduation Work Permit (PGWP).
+If you've graduated from a designated learning institution, you may qualify for a Post-Graduation Work Permit (PGWP).

 Not all schools or programs are eligible to apply to a PGWP.
 It's essential to confirm that your chosen designated learning institution (DLI) and the specific program of study are both on the list of approved options for a PGWP.